jiayuasu/CSE512-Project-Phase2-Template/README.md

 Output: Boolean (true or false)

 Definition: You first need to parse the pointString1 (e.g., "-88.331492,32.324142") and pointString2 (e.g., "-88.331492,32.324142") to a format that you are comfortable with.
 Then check whether the two points are within the given distance.
 Consider on-boundary point.
+To calculate the distance (km) between two point coordinates, you need to use the distance formula in this page: [Distance formula](http://www.movable-type.co.uk/scripts/latlong.html)

 ### 3. Use Your UDF in SparkSQL